Skip to main content

 :node_load_completed

 The Chef Infra Client successfully loaded node data from the Chef Infra Server.
-Default and override attributes for roles have been computed, but are not yet applied.
+Default and override attributes for roles have been computed, but aren’t yet applied.

 :policyfile_loaded